 How to Teach Floss Ending Blends with Color-Coded Short Vowel Flashcards

-This seems simple, but is it?
-NO. Teaching the floss rule is not an easy thing to do.
+Teaching the floss rule is not an easy thing to do.
 Let’s unpack this.
 First rule number one, when a one-syllable word ends in f, l, or s, double that final f, l, or, s.

 Easy!
 Got it.
 Then what about pal, gal, Sal, roll, poll?

 I had to look that up.
-Turns out pal, gal, Sal are non-formal words.
+It turns out pal, gal, Sal are non-formal words.
+It might be better to call this a spelling pattern and not a rule.

-Roll, poll are words that sound like long vowels and then there is the word doll that sounds like a short vowel.
+Roll and poll are words that sound like long vowels and then there is the word doll that sounds like a short vowel.
 This now seems harder to teach to emergent readers.
 We need to be careful not to call this a rule.
 Floss is more like a short vowel indicator.
+In the Uno game, these long and short vowel words are different colors to help recognize and teach the pattern.

-Then there is the very common word /all/.
-The letter a is not saying “ah” like in cat or pal.
-The vowel a has changed to the short o sound.
+The word /all/.
+The letter /a/ is not saying “ah” like in cat or pal.
+The vowel a has changed to the short ŏ sound.
 Like in the word boss.
+That is tricky for some students to decode.
+In the Floss Uno game, the /all/ cards are dual-colored to help highlight the spelling pattern.

-The red colored cards in the game all make the short a sound.
-The orange-colored cards all make the short o sound.
-The tricky ‘all’ word family has dual colored cards, the letter a (red) making the short o sound (orange).
+The red-colored cards in the game all make the short ă sound.
+The orange-colored cards all make the short ŏ sound.
+The tricky ‘all’ word family has dual colored cards, the letter a (red) making the short ŏ sound (orange).
 This helps create a color link to the sound patterns.

 There are many ways to sort these cards to play different levels of the game.
 Take a look at the cards here.